koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_21_ten-foundational-premises.md

-# Ten Foundational Premises of Service-Dominant-Logic
+# Slide 21 of Lecture 8 contains information about Ten Foundational Premises of Service-Dominant-Logic
 1. Service is the fundamental basis of exchange.
 2. Indirect exchange masks the fundamental basis of exchange.
 3. Goods are a distribution mechanism for service provision.